57th Annual Loss Prevention Symposium (LPS)

 Consequence modeling, quantitative risk assessment techniques, and facility siting analyses are key tools applied by loss prevention professionals to understand and manage risk.
-Applications for these methodologies include capital projects, on-shore and off-shore facilities, pipelines, transportation, community impact, and emergency response.
+Applications for these methodologies include capital projects, on-shore and off-shore facilities, pipelines, transportation, and emergency response.
 This session seeks papers describing recent advances and novel approaches to facility siting, consequence analysis, and quantitative risk analysis, as well as the integration and application of these tools and techniques into corporate risk assessment.
 Papers discussing best practices, case studies, and lessons learned are encouraged.

 Liquid fuels, gaseous fuels, liquefied gaseous fuels, and electricity have historically served as the primary energy sources for society.
-This session aims to present new developments in safety technology or an understanding of the hazards posed by the traditional energy infrastructure.
+This session aims to present new developments in safety technology or understanding of the hazards posed by the traditional energy infrastructure.
 Topics may include technical aspects of infrastructure safety such as trucking and rail transportation; fueling, loading, and unloading stations; transmission and distribution pipelines; and electrical power generation and distribution.

-Many enterprises are jumping onto the World’s march towards a lower carbon energy future with a wide range of potential solutions that include: Hydrogen and Hydrogen Carriers; Battery technology and Battery Energy Storage Systems (BESS); and renewable fuels, lower carbon utilities (solar, wind), geothermal, and Carbon Capture and Sequestration (CCS).
+Many enterprises are jumping onto the World’s march towards a lower carbon energy future with a wide range of potential solutions that include: Battery technology and Battery Energy Storage Systems (BESS); and biofuels, renewable fuels, lower carbon utilities (solar, wind), geothermal, and Carbon Capture and Sequestration (CCS).
 Each potential solution will require a combination of existing and/or completely new infrastructure, which comes with a range of known hazards in different environments.
 As the world moves towards a lower carbon future, it is critical that risks of potential solutions and required infrastructure are identified, evaluated, and properly managed.
 We are looking for papers that discuss the safety challenges that must be identified, understood, and managed in the rapidly adapting energy landscape.

 Engineered systems are implemented to maintain safe operations and prevent adverse outcomes.
-Engineered safety systems and other mitigation technologies are diverse in their nature and function and may include mechanical pressure relief systems, automated response systems, or execution of operating procedures, or passive mitigation such as drain systems or fire protection.
-There are two critical aspects of managing engineered safeguards: establishing safeguards based on the relationship between hazard and its prevention or mitigation which may include design and sizing requirements, and sustaining and assuring safeguards which may include the reliability of performance and maintenance requirements.
+Engineered safety systems and other mitigation technologies are diverse in their nature and function and may include mechanical pressure relief systems, automated response systems, execution of operating procedures, or passive mitigation such as drain systems or fire protection.
+There are two critical aspects of managing engineered safeguards: establishing safeguards based on the relationship between the hazard and its prevention or mitigation which may include design and sizing requirements, and sustaining and assuring safeguards which may include the reliability of performance and maintenance requirements.
 This session invites speakers to share their knowledge on safeguard stewardship, new applications, best practices, case studies, and lessons learned.